Ks89/BYAManager/README.md

 #### Move a firmware to iTunes folder
-When you are on MAC OS X or Windows, you can move downloaded files directly in the firmware folder of iTunes.
+When you are on MAC OS X or Windows, you can move downloaded files directly in the firmware folder of iTunes by clicking on the "Move" button in the table's row.
 In this way, iTunes doen't require to download this file, because it's appear to itself that it were download this file previously.

 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/file-da-spostare.png)<br/>